This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Fresh and hot from the oven!

-If you’re looking for a banana bread that has more complex flavors than this classic banana bread, try our banana bread recipe that incorporates butter and olive oil in the batter.
-Butter gives the banana bread a rich flavor while the olive oil helps it stay moist but also adds a little something to the flavor as well.
+If you’re looking for a banana bread that has more complex flavors than this Starbucks banana bread, try our recipe for Julia Childs Banana Bread that incorporates butter and oil in the recipe.
+Butter gives the sweet bread a rich flavor while the oil helps it stay moist but also adds a little something to the flavor as well.

 More Easy Quick Bread Recipes